Environmental graphics for the exhibition tracing 20 years of Germany’s gradual indoctrination of anti-Semitism.

 The show traced the gradual indoctrination of both non-Jewish and Jewish citizens through daily words and images in Germany.
 Highlights included Hitler’s original 1939 Reichstag speech outline on the “Jewish Question,” anti-Semitic books and signs, and an original printing of the Nuremberg Laws.

-by the media such as the Wall Street Journal and the TImes of Israel.
+The exhibition was featured by the media such as the Wall Street Journal and the TImes of Israel.

 I was responsible for the exhibition’s graphic elements, from conceptual development to execution.